 Surface 1: The open-source cookbook

-The open-source cookbook is the highest-leverage single asset in developer marketing.
+The open-source cookbook is the single highest-compound asset in developer marketing.
 It is a public GitHub repository that ships 30 to 80 reproducible code examples for common use cases of your product, each runnable end-to-end inside a colab notebook or a single npm command.
 Anthropic's Claude Cookbook crossed 30 thousand stars in its first 18 months and is the canonical reference for how the asset compounds across the AI category.
 The repo itself doubles as the discovery surface (developers find it through GitHub search), the trust signal (stars and forks substitute for case studies), and the activation funnel (the cookbook examples are typically the developer's first end-to-end interaction with the API).

 The cookbook is the surface that fails most often in our audit cohort because teams treat it as a docs side project instead of a load-bearing marketing asset.
 Top-quartile teams in our audit ran the cookbook with the same release cadence discipline as the product itself: a named owner, a weekly merge schedule, a tested-on-CI guarantee that every example still runs, and a README that is rewritten every quarter against the latest API surface.
 Median teams shipped 12 to 18 examples, never updated them, and ended up with a cookbook that ranks in GitHub search but breaks at first npm install.
 Same star count on the repo; entirely different conversion to activated developer.
 The same compounding pattern shows up in the AI DevRel playbook breakdown, where the cookbook surface anchors a 5-node flywheel and the cohort that ran it weekly compounded against the cohort that shipped it once.